strakers/betterblade/README.md

 ## Alternate Usage / Polyfill

-Technically, since BetterBlade extends Blade, it is possible to override the Blade facade with BetterBlade while maintaining existing functionality.
+Since the BetterBlade compiler extends the core Blade compiler, it is possible to override the Blade facade with BetterBlade while maintaining existing functionality.
 To do this, comment out the default reference in the `config/app.php` file, and add the following:

 ```php
 //'Blade' => Illuminate\Support\Facades\Blade::class,